 There are over 10,000 species of birds in the world.
 Some, like the bumblebee hummingbird, are very small.
 Others, like the common ostrich, do not fly.
 What is the largest bird in the world?
-If you consider birds that fly, then these are the largest birds when you consider their wingspan.
+If you consider birds that fly, then these are the largest birds by wingspan.

 #9.
 Marabou Stork – 10-foot Wingspan